nabeelmukhtar/CarND-Vehicle-Detection/writeup_report.md

 pix_per_cell = 8 # HOG pixels per cell
 cell_per_block = 2 # HOG cells per block
 hog_channel = 'ALL' # Can be 0, 1, 2, or "ALL"
-spatial_size = (32, 32) # Spatial binning dimensions
-hist_bins = 32    # Number of histogram bins
-spatial_feat = True # Spatial features on or off
-hist_feat = True # Histogram features on or off
-hog_feat = True # HOG features on or off
 ```

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I used the extract_features methdo from the lessons as is.
+I used the extract_features methdo from the lessons as is in code cell #4.
 Since the image dataset was small, I decided to use all the three types of features (HOG, histogram and spatial).
 I also decided to use the YCrCb colorspace because it was giving the best results.
 For spatial and histogram features I used the default parammeters because they were already tweaked in the lessons.
 For HOG I chose ALL hog channels with 9 orientations.
 This is because selecting a single hog channel was not working for the classifier.
 I used a Linear SVM which is known to work well for HOG features.
 I scaled the features using StandardScaler and split 20% of data randomly into a test set.
+The code for the classifier is in cell #8 of the IPython notebook.

-The statistics of he whole process are printed below:
+The statistics of the whole process are printed below:

-    38.0 seconds to extract car features...
+    49.05 seconds to extract car features...
-    38.13 seconds to extract non-car features...
+    50.92 seconds to extract non-car features...
-    4.88 seconds to scale/transform features...
+    6.36 seconds to scale/transform features...
     Using: 9 orientations 8 pixels per cell and 2 cells per block
     Feature vector length: 8460
-    8.32 seconds to train Linear SVM...
+    31.16 seconds to train Linear SVM...
-    Test Accuracy of SVC =  0.9879
+    Test Accuracy of SVC =  0.9904

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+For testing on images I used the sliding_window functions provided in the lessons.
+Its in cell #5 of the IPython notebook.
+I used a single window size (96, 96), and an overlap of (0.75, 0.75),

+Here are the example outputs:

 ![alt text][image3a]
 ![alt text][image3b]

+However for actual video processing I used the find_cars method with a scale of 1.5 (also in cell #5) because it uses HOG subsampling search and is more efficient.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+I decided to use all the three types of features (HOG, histogram and spatial).
+I also decided to use the YCrCb colorspace because it was giving the best results.
+Here are the example images.

 ![png](output_10_0.png)

 ![alt text][image6a]